Tips for Renting Steel Sheet Pile

 • Choose your Pile driving equipment carefully.
 Too small or too large or wrong type can cause damage.

-• When returning sheet pile, insist supplier make you aware immediately of any irregularities of returned pile.
+• When returning sheet pile, insist supplier make you aware immediately of any irregularities of the returned pile.
 Insist on photos or video before any reconditioning is done.
 Upon any notification, have someone representing your company look at pile before it is reconditioned.